 CFMENU can only delete one spareset member at a time.
-Delete sparesets one at a time by responding "Y" to one member, and "N" to the remaining spareset's members.
+Delete spareset members one at a time by responding "Y" (yes) to one member, and "N" (no) to the remaining spareset's members.
 CFMENU deletes the spareset member.

-Also, the spareset members can be deleted using the CLI command DELETE SPARESET disk_name.
-While each member must be deleted individually with separate CLI commands for each one, this is a faster method for deleting multiple spareset members.
+You can also delete spareset members using the CLI command DELETE SPARESET disk_name.
+While you still have to delete each member individually with separate CLI commands for each one, this is a faster method for deleting multiple spareset members.